raspberrypilearning/tree-life-simulator/en/step_4.md

 --- task ---

 Create a new variable to store the number of trees.
-Call this variable `trees`.
+Call this variable `trees`{:class="block3variables"}.

 --- /task ---